 The Beatles, ‘In My Life’ (Official video)

 I have a lot of trouble listening to The Beatles.
 I can’t begin to guess how many times I’ve heard each recording.
 Five hundred?
 A thousand?
 Two thousand?
 But I do know that my ears are inured to the music, rendered deaf by familiarity.
-There was a period when I’d try to listen obliquely—with headphones, volume cranked way up to hear every crinkle in the voice, one channel of the stereo version.
+There was a period when I’d try to listen obliquely—with headphones, volume cranked way up to hear every crinkle in the voice, one channel of the stereo version, leaning on my left shoulder listening to the bass.
 But for decades now, I listen to The Beatles infrequently.

-Even the new remastered boxed set.
+Even the new remastered and remixed sets.
 I have listened to some, and yes, it really is remarkable, the cleanliness and clarity.
-But the intimate familiarity with the music is so much stronger than the new light being shed that again, it’s not new enough for me to really hear it.
+But the intimate familiarity with the music is so much stronger than the new light shed that it’s not new enough for me to really hear it.
 Every note is hardwired into my brain.
 On occasion I’ll play a song in my brain, sort of like a portable jukebox.
 “Hey, how about ‘Not a Second Time’?”
 Press B13 in the temporal lobe, there it is.
 A 2:12 aural clip inside my head, just like on the record.

 So all we can do most days is to take a step back.
 ‘In My Life’ is one of my favorite songs on one of my favorite albums (“Rubber Soul”, the American version).
 I’m not unique in this.
 Rolling Stone ranked it 23rd in its list of “The 500 Greatest Songs of All Time“.
 In a 2000 Mojo magazine poll it was voted the best song of all time by a panel of songwriters which included Paul McCartney, Brian Wilson, Lamont Dozier, and Carole King.